mjcaley/aiospamc/docs/cli.rst

 .. |ssl_description| replace:: Enables or disables SSL when using a TCP connection.
 Will use the
                                system's root certificates by default.

+.. |user_description| replace:: User to send the request as.

 .. |timeout_description| replace:: Set the connection timeout.
 Default is 10 seconds.